eMetaboHUB-MAMA/mama-paper/paper/paper.md

 # Installation

-If you want to install and deploy your own MAMA instance server, you can either directly clone `mama-rest` and `mama-webapp` git repositories (option 1) or just pull reference Docker images and run these services as Docker containers (option 2).
+To install and deploy a local MAMA instance server: please, clone `mama-rest` and `mama-webapp` git repositories (option 1) or just pull reference Docker images and run these services as Docker containers (option 2).

-For both options you will need a MySQL database (refere to the documentation for the tool version and configuration).
+For both options you need a MySQL database (refering to the documentation for the tool version and configuration).

 <!-- Code repository -->
-For option 1 "Code repository", please follow each repository `README.md` file instruction to install correct third part tools, libraries and dependency (apache and PHP versions, apache and PHP modules and their configuration, ...)
-This option is recommanded if you want to fork the project and customize the project to your own needs.
+For option 1 "Code repository", please follow each repository `README.md` file instruction to install and configure correctly third part tools, libraries and dependencies (Apache and PHP modules and versions).
+This option is recommanded if you want to fork the project and implement your own MAMA version.

 <!-- Docker image -->
-Option 2 "Docker image" is only recommended if you want to run MAMA project "as it".
+Option 2 "Docker image" is only recommended if you want to run the last version of the MAMA project.
-Warning: you still need to update MAMA configuration files (`config/mama-config.ini` for `MAMA - REST` and `config/mama-webapp.json` for `MAMA WebApp`).
-You can either keep these configuration file on the host server and mount them into your Docker containers with `-v | --volumes` docker option or edit files in their docker containers and `docker commit` changes (and apache daemon restart is required to reload configuration files in both containers).
+Warning: you need to update MAMA configuration files (`config/mama-config.ini` for `MAMA - REST` and `config/mama-webapp.json` for `MAMA WebApp`).
+We also advise to host configuration files on the server side and mount them into your Docker containers with `-v | --volumes` docker option or edit directly files in docker containers + `docker commit` changes.
+The Apache daemon must be restart to reload configuration updates in both containers).

 # Statement of need